What is DeskTop for?

 The Apple II had no GUI toolkit routines in ROM.
-Apple produced the MouseGraphics ToolKit (MGTK) for the Apple II, which was loaded in RAM and used by DeskTop.
-In theory, there could have been a suite of ProDOS applications for the 8-bit Apple line that used the MGTK to provide a consistent experience.
+In 1985, two years after the Apple IIe was released and one year after the Macintosh launched, Apple produced the MouseGraphics ToolKit (MGTK) for the Apple IIe and later machines.
+This toolkit was loaded into RAM by applications to provide a GUI experience, and was used by DeskTop and a handful of other GUI apps.
+In theory, there could have been an extensive suite of ProDOS applications for the 8-bit Apple line that used the MGTK to provide a consistent experience.
 But this did not happen for a variety of reasons.
 Apple didn't promote MGTK heavily, perhaps because they wanted to encourage development on the new Macintosh platform.
-Text-mode applications like AppleWorks were already popular, and GUI applications tended to be slower and consume more memory.
-And when the Apple IIgs came out, it attracted both the users and developers who desired a GUI experience for the Apple II line.
+Text-mode applications like AppleWorks were already popular, and GUI applications tended to be much slower and consume more memory.
+And when the Apple IIgs was released in 1986 it attracted both the users and developers who desired a GUI experience for the Apple II line.

 What other "GUI applications" exist for the Apple II?

 While practically any Apple application that supported mouse input in text mode, ran in graphics mode, or ran under GEOS or GS/OS might technically qualify, this section will only list applications for 8-bit Apples that provide a menu-driven interface using a bitmapped graphics display and run under ProDOS.
 Note that most of these use their own GUI code, not MGTK.

 MousePaint - Apple